-This firm appears in the Who's Who Legal 100 2013
+This firm appears in the Who's Who Legal 100 2014

 Click on the name of a lawyer below to view their profile.
-Lawyers shaded in purple have professional biographies in one or more practice areas.
+Lawyers shaded in blue have professional biographies in one or more practice areas.

 Click on an Office to view Lawyers in that location.

-|SLAUGHTER and MAY|
+|SLAUGHTER AND MAY|